azizkhanp/interview-questions/README.md

 Explain the various types of META arguments in terraform
  depends_on: One resource is created before another resource
- count: to deploy multiple resources like EC2 for_each : loop (Key = value)
+ count: to deploy multiple resources like EC2 (count is used when you want to create multiple instances of a resource with the same configuration.)
- provider :
- lifecycle
+         Creating a fixed number of identical instances, such as multiple EC2 instances in the same subnet.
+ for_each: loop (Key = value) (for_each is used when you want to create multiple instances of a resource with distinct configurations.)
+           Creating a variable number of instances with different configurations, such as multiple EC2 instances with different AMIs.

 who created the "terraform.tfstate.backup1" file and under which scenario it is created?
 - When you run terraform destroy then "backup" file will be created, it has all resource info of previously deployed infra using terraform config we can move backup file to statefile and apply it to deploy previously created resources.